When we welcome spring, only a few cities around the world become as attractive as Paris in May. And for a good reason!

 Paris Weather in May

-April and May are known as the shoulder season, in other words, the best time for everything.
+April and May are known as the shoulder season, in other words, they are the best time for everything.

 With the temperatures increasing around and sun rays coming in, we start the picnic season while making it perfect for a cultural stroll, Paris gourmet tasting spree, and days inside the most fascinating museums.